 It’s commonly thought that dry cat food is better for your cat’s teeth.
 There is some evidence that a dry diet may keep the teeth looking cleaner, but it doesn’t appear to prevent periodontitis, which is the most common type of dental disease in cats.

-Some specific diets have been evaluated for their ability to reduce plaque and tartar, and for those looking for a dry diet to help dental health, these are a better place to start than the average supermarket brand.
-Dry cat foods are also safe to ‘leave down’ if your cat is a grazer.
+Some specific diets have been evaluated by the Veterinary Oral Health Council for their ability to reduce plaque and tartar, and for those looking for a dry diet to help dental health, these are a better place to start than the average supermarket brand.
+Dry cat foods are also safe to leave down if your cat is a grazer.
 Unlike wet food, they do not spoil quickly and are unlikely to attract flies.

 However, this can only be done in cats that can moderate their food intake – greedy cats quickly put on weight when left to eat all they like.
 The good news is that dry foods are also easy to portion – you can adjust right down to the individual kibble to make sure your cat is taking in what they need.